 Editor’s NOTE: FFS on the terminology for UE_ID based subgrouping.
 Companies are invited to provide your suggestion.

-Paging with UE_ID based subgrouping is only used in the cell which supports UE_ID based subgrouping by the indication of [Nsg-UEID TBD] provided in system information.
-Editor’s NOTE: RAN capability is known based on broadcast information.
-FFS with explicit indication or implicitly based configuration.
+Paging with UE_ID based subgrouping is only used in the cell which supports UE_ID based subgrouping.
+Whether a cell supports UE_ID based subgrouping is implicitly indicated by Nsg-UEID or absence of which in the system information broadcasted in the cell, as follows:

+- If Nsg-UEID is present in the system information and has a value between 1 and 8:

+- UE_ID based subgrouping is supported in the cell.

+- If Nsg-UEID is absent in the system information:

+- UE_ID based subgrouping isn’t supported in the cell.

 If the UE supporting UE_ID based subgrouping is not configured with a CN assigned subgroup ID, the subgroup of the UE is determined by below formula:

-[TBD SubgroupID = floor(UE_ID/(N*Ns)) mod Nsg_UEID, ]
+[TBD SubgroupID = (subgroupsNumPerPO - Nsg-UEID) + floor(UE_ID/(N*Ns)) mod Nsg_UEID, ]

 where: